6 Breakfast Habits That Are Shortening Your Life, According to Science

 How you choose to start your day, whether it's what foods you eat or what breakfast habits you partake in, can hurt your health.
 At the very worst end of the spectrum, these breakfast habits may even shorten your life by increasing your risk of chronic diseases that are liked to all-cause mortality.

-Here are the science-backed ways your breakfast habits may be shortening your life, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Here are the science-backed ways your breakfast habits may be shortening your life, and for more on how to eat healthy, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Skipping breakfast may impact your metabolism.